 |By Codie See|

-The League of American Bicyclists recently ranked Wisconsin as the third-best Bike-Friendly State for 2011.
+The League of American Bicyclists recently ranked Wisconsin as the third-best Bike-Friendly State for 2014 and ninth-best for 2015.
 With over 108,000 miles of roads, Wisconsin has abundant on and off-road biking resources while Wisconsin's nationally acclaimed "rails to trails" biking network offers smooth riding and scenic views.

 Wisconsin Department of Tourism Biking Guide

-The Wisconsin Department of Tourism (www.travelwisconsin.com) has a guide (2008 - Seventh Edition pdf) of bike trails in Wisconsin.
+The Wisconsin Department of Tourism (www.travelwisconsin.com) has a guide (2014 - Eighth Edition pdf) of bike trails in Wisconsin.
 Some examples are the 32-mile Elroy-Sparta trail which winds through three century-old railroad tunnels, wooded valleys, and small towns and the paved 83.4-mile

 Mountain Bay State Trail which stretches from Green Bay to Wausau winding through Amish settlements, the Stockbridge-Munsee Reservation, woodlands, marshes, and farmland.
 In fact, there are over 1,000 miles of biking trails that criss-cross the state.